Devon, UK, and Brittany, France.

-My work is based in my psychotherapy training in Transpersonal Psychology coupled with shamanic-type practice in my native Celtic tradition, story, myth and poetry, and mindfulness from my Zen meditation practice, 5 Rhythms dance (rarely used in courses but sometimes available as an optional extra), and the use of symbolic systems such as tarot or astrology.
+My work is based in my psychotherapy training in Transpersonal Psychology coupled with spiritual practice in my native pre-Christian Celtic/Druidic tradition, story, myth and poetry, and mindfulness from my 40+ years of Zen meditation practice, 5 Rhythms dance (rarely used in courses but sometimes available as an optional extra), and the use of symbolic systems such as Jungian archetypes, tarot or astrology.

-It’s all firmly rooted in my lifelong passionate relationship with the land, animals, birds, plants, seasons and elements (I have always spent a large part of my life outdoors on the Westcountry moors and coasts, in all weathers, moving on foot, on horseback or in a kayak; and also being still), as well as with the arts.
+All my work, like my life, is firmly rooted in my lifelong passionate relationship with the land, animals, birds, plants, seasons and elements (I have always spent a large part of my life outdoors on the Westcountry moors and coasts, in all weathers, moving on foot, on horseback or in a kayak; and also being still), as well as with the arts.
 I’ve also led wilderness visionquest rites of passage work, and this sits as another strand of the web.
 At home, we tend in a fairly hands-off way two wild acres of orchard, meadow, woodland and an extensive organic vegetable garden with herbs and bee-flowers, and are lucky enough as to live where there is little agricultural or other pollution and a great many wild species.

 For many years, at each solstice and equinox, I led ‘Ground of Being’ outdoor day workshops involving deep immersion in Dartmoor’s sacred sites.
-From time to time I offer such a day, along with other similar workshops such as ‘All Our Relations‘.
+From time to time I offer such a day, along with other similar workshops.
 Mostly, though, my work finds its home in longer retreats where we spend time outdoors; and in my writings.
 You can read about the former under the ‘What’s on’ section of this site, along with other related courses here.